vicentepese/AT-HLA/README.md

 ```

 ### 3.3.2 Description
 Computes a Generalized Logistic model for each allele, and iteratively will control for the most BY-FDR corrected significant allele of the previous iteration until no significant alleles are left.
-Counts of homozygous, heterozygous, non-carriers and frequencies in cases and controls are computed as well.
+Counts of homozygous, heterozygous, non-carriers, and frequencies in cases and controls are computed as well.

 ### 3.3.3.
 Outputs and results interpretation
 The script will produce a carrier iterative GLM association analysis:
 - Iterative Carrier GLM Association: *Outputs/GLM/HLA_GLM_Carriers_iter.xlsx*

 The output format is the same as in Section 3.2.3.
-In addition, the output include an additional Excel Sheet named *Significant_alleles* that includes the most sigficant allele for each iteration, from top to bottom.
+In addition, the output includes an additional Excel Sheet named *Significant_alleles* that includes the most significant allele for each iteration, from top to bottom.

 ### 3.3.4 Additional settings
 The following additional settings can be adjusted through `settings.json`:
 - *allele2control* (list of strings): Controls in the GLM model for the specified alleles in the list for all iterations (including the first iteration).
 - *skipAllele* (list of strings): Ignores the alleles defined in the list.
-This is because sometimes alleles can be colinear, and previously controlled alleles will become non-significant &ndash; skipping such alleles will avoid redundant results.
+This is because sometimes alleles can be collinear, and previously controlled alleles will become non-significant &ndash; skipping such alleles will avoid redundant results.

 **Note**: The nomenclature *must* be LOCUS\*XX:XX (see Section 2.2.3: *allele2exclude*).

-# 4. Haplotype Analyisis
+# 4. Haplotype Analysis

 # 5. Zygosity Analysis